cch71/T27MulchOrderSystem/index.md

 # User Manual for T27 Fundraising App V2.0

-Welcome to the V2 Fundraising Experience.
-Improvements
+This system is a ground up replacement of the previous system.
+Primary design goals are to be usable for all Troop 27 fundraising efforts and support mobile as well as desktop environments.

+Notable Enhancements:
-- Usable on mobile devices
+- Usable from mobile devices
 - Progressive Web App which means that it is able to be installed and launched like a regular app for both phone and dekstop
-- Initial releases targets latest Firefox/Chrome browsers.
-(Internet Explorer and Safari Desktop are not yet supported)
+- Initial releases has been tested with latest Firefox/Chrome browsers.
+MS Edge and Safari desktop browser support will be coming.
+(Internet Explorer will not be)
 - Support for more than just Mulch fundraising efforts
+- Enhanced control for switching between fundraiser activities.

 # How to get there
 _TBD: Add Link_